Cottin/learn-country-quiz/walkthrough/8-new-features-and-ab-testing.md

 **Tip!** You might need to add a `finishedTime` field or similar to each `game` object in Firebase when a game is finished so that you can filter out the latest games on the start page.

 **Tip nr.
-2!** Basic sorting and filtering can be done when using Firebase, [Listing docs](https://firebase.google.com/docs/database/web/lists-of-data).
+2!** Basic sorting and filtering can be done when using Firebase, [Listing docs, sorting and filtering](https://firebase.google.com/docs/database/web/lists-of-data#sorting_and_filtering_data).
 Use can also use lists in react-firebase-hooks [stackoverflow answer](https://stackoverflow.com/questions/66861316/sort-data-on-react-firebase-hooks-database) and also [useList docs](https://github.com/csfrequency/react-firebase-hooks/tree/e5019dae6095a8e6861d9dfc945480bfe29771bf/database#uselist).

 ## Countdown